artsandmetaphysics/goodlifeodyssey/_documents/the-odyssey.md

 <p>This, to my mind, is the best that life can offer. <cite>(9.2–10)</cite></p>
 </blockquote>

+My wife observed that is perhaps not a coincidence that Homer’s Odysseus believes a talented bard’s story is the best that life has to offer.

 ## The Muses

 Homer, like Hesiod, implies that the Muse provides divine inspiration to bards.